Witch Hunt? New FBI Memos Indicate 'Hyper Partisan Bias' Of Mueller's Russia Probe Says Judicial Watch

 These allegations are very unflattering for the agency and shatter the illusion of political objectivity when it comes to the FBI, which could explain the delay in releasing these documents to government stakeholders.

-Fitton continued during his interview with “The Ingraham Angle” host Pete Hegseth, elaborating on the usage of parallel construction in order to make things appear as if they were on the up and up despite evidence to the contrary emerging.
+Fitton continued during his interview with “The Ingraham Angle” host Pete Hegseth, elaborating on the use of parallel construction in order to make things appear as if they were on the up and up despite evidence to the contrary emerging.

 “You had [Carter] Page write a letter complaining about an improper FBI leak, and the response from one of the top FBI officials [was], ‘Well, let’s use it as an excuse to bring him in and interview him,'” Fitton said.
 “And then they follow that up with the infamous [Foreign Intelligence Surveillance Act] warrants, which… would never have been approved but for their reliance on the Clinton-DNC dossier.”